New hotels for staycations in Singapore in 2018

 Any Instagram-conscious person would know the popular ‘gram spot, Capitol Theatre at City Hall.
 But we’d bet that you had no idea there was a hotel hidden within the very same white colonial building.
-Cue the new 157-roomed Patina Capitol, which has been anticipated since 2013.
+Cue the new 157-roomed The Capitol Kempinski Hotel Singapore, which has been anticipated since 2013.

 Image credit: Patina Hotels